fresho-dev/mancha/README.md

 # mancha

-`mancha` is an HTML templating library.
-It can work as a command-line tool, imported as a Javascript function, or as a `Gulp 4+` plugin.
+`mancha` is an HTML rendering library.
+It can work as a command-line tool, imported as a Javascript function, or as a `Gulp` plugin.

 ## Examples